EPIC448/EPIC448.github.io/_posts/2018-11-10-rails_nested_resources.markdown

 Nested Resources…
  (For The contest of the this blog.
 Any blog has an Author, Post, and Comments.)

 (For better simplification:
- Author has many Posts
+ Author has many Posts ,
-Posts belong to one Author
+Posts belong to one Author,
-Posts has many Comments)
+Posts has many Comments}

 A.	Why should we care for nested routes?
- Well, going based on the example listed above, Let say we want gains access to be able to access Post of a specific author, Normally this is done through /authors/:id/ and the URL version of it will be
+ Well, going based on the example listed above, Let say we want gains access to the Post of a specific author, Normally this is done through /authors/:id/ and the URL version of it will be
 [http://localhost:3000/posts?utf8=%E2%9C%93&author=1&date=&commit=Filter]

-⇨	what we want instead is  in the config/routes.rb
+what we want instead  in the config/routes.rb

 ⇨	get 'authors/:id/posts'=> Target the posts of a specific author

-⇨	get 'authors/:id/posts/:post_id' #target specific post by that the said author.
+⇨	get 'authors/:id/posts/:post_id' #target specific post by that  author.

 B.	Creating a nested routes
     Then, How do we handle the routes above so we go into the Author controller. app/controller/author_controller

 1.	def posts_index

 2.	@author = Author.find(params[:id]) # find the  author